ask/python-github2/doc/contributing.rst

    request if additional work needs to be done to make the code compatible with all the supported Python releases.

+Test specific concerns
+''''''''''''''''''''''

+The :mod:`unittest` module received a massive upgrade in Python 2.7, including some very useful new functionality.
+However, retaining compatibility with older Python versions is very important, so this new functionality can't be used.
+Some specific issues to bear in mind are listed below.

+Many assertions, such as :meth:`~unittest.TestCase.assertIn` and :meth:`~unittest.TestCase.assertGreater`, only exist from 2.7, and can't be used.
+The simple workaround is to evaluate an expression to test with :meth:`~unittest.TestCase.assertTrue`

+The incredibly functions for skipping tests(:func:`~unittest.skip`) and marking expected failures(:func:`~unittest.expectedFailure`) were only added in 2.7, and unfortunately can't be used.

 .. todo::
    Add topic branches and pull request usage examples, but most git users are likely to be comfortable with these already